 Will I be affected?

-When HMRC are considering if the provisions of the agency legislation apply to a workers, they are looking at whether or not that worker has the freedom to choose how they do their work, or instead, does someone have the power or authority over the worker to dictate how the work is done, by imposing control over them, subjecting them to supervision or giving them directions.
+When HMRC are considering if the provisions of the agency legislation apply to workers, they are looking at whether or not that worker has the freedom to choose how they do their work, or instead, does someone have the power or authority over the worker to dictate how the work is done, by imposing control over them, subjecting them to supervision or giving them directions.

-As a general rule HMRC considers that agency workers who personally provide services to work in industries where the manner in which they work is governed by regulations or some other statutory framework or standards, will be subject to the right of SDC, and it is likely that in practice, they will be subject to SDC.
+As a general rule HMRC considers those agency workers who personally provide services to work in industries where the manner in which they work is governed by regulations or some other statutory framework or standards, will be subject to the right of SDC, and it is likely that in practice, they will be subject to SDC.
 That is because somebody will have the right to check that their work complies with those standards.
 To check that the workers are complying somebody will need to have the right to supervise their work and, if appropriate, direct or control how the worker does their work.
 The types of workers will include but are not limited to health care workers such as doctors, nurses, social care workers such as social workers and social work assistants, teachers and teaching assistants.